r0ncho/swe-573/README.md

 # swe-573-project
-Repository for SWE 573 – Software Development Practice course assignments, instructed by Suzan Üsküdarlı.
+This repository is created for **SWE 573 – Software Development Practice**, instructed by **Suzan Üsküdarlı**.

+Course practices and assignments will be implemented here to learn software development and related practices.